Nigel McGuinness: WWE (2016–2022)

 After being recommended by WWE lead commentator Michael Cole, on 15 December 2016, WWE announced that McGuinness had signed with the company as a commentator.
 McGuinness made his commentary debut at the WWE United Kingdom Championship Tournament on 14 and 15 January 2017, alongside Michael Cole.
 McGuinness became a colour commentator for NXT on 8 February episode, establishing himself as a "heel sympathizer".
 On 4 September, McGuinness joined the 205 Live and Main Event commentary teams.
 In 2019 WWE released a documentary on McGuinness' career entitled Chasing the Magic: The Nigel McGuinness Story on the WWE Network, that covered his full career from his early childhood fandom of wrestling to his success as a commentator for the company.
 On 28 May it was reported McGuinness had been furloughed during April as part of budget cuts stemming from the COVID-19 pandemic.
-He returned on 17 September episode of NXT UK alongside Andy Shepherd and the following night on 205 Live alongside Vic Joseph.
+He returned on the 17 September episode of NXT UK alongside Andy Shepherd and the following night on 205 Live alongside Vic Joseph.
+McGuinness was released from WWE on October 22, 2022, ending his six year tenure with the company.

+All Elite Wrestling / Ring of Honor (2023–present)

+At Supercard of Honor in March 2023, McGuinness made his surprise return to ROH for the first time since 2016, as a commentator.
+McGuinness went on to commentate on Ring of Honor Wrestling from April to June 2023.